 Mode of application.
 Soil and seed applications reduce exposure compared to foliar applications, unless plant uptake of the active ingredient produces residues in pollen or nectar.
 In the case of neonicotinoids, there is evidence that foraging bees may receive sublethal doses in pollen and nectar when cucurbit crops were treated with a systemic at early growth stages.
 This effect appears to be reduced by using lower rates and applying as early as possible, but may not be entirely eliminated by these methods.
 A sublethal dose may make bees more vulnerable to other stressors, or may combine with doses from contact with other treated plant material.

 Acute toxicity.
 Avoid applying insecticides rated as High or Medium directly to bees that are actively foraging on blooming crop or weeds.
-See Table 26 for information on insecticide active ingredients and toxicity.
+See Table 26 (page 108) for information on insecticide active ingredients and toxicity.
 EPA registration includes an acute, single-dose laboratory study designed to determine the quantity of pesticide that will cause 50% mortality (LD50) in a test population of bees.

 Read the label for bee hazard rating.
 If a pesticide is used outdoors as a foliar application, and is toxic to pollinating insects, a “Bee Hazard” warning has generally been required to be included in the Environmental Hazards section of the label.
 The EPA bee toxicity groupings and label statements are as follows: